If your business needs money NOW, here’s every way to get small business grants in 2020.

 To start, just search for local SBDCs in your area and browse their website.
 Most will have financial programs and assistance right on their website.

-For example, I live in Atlanta GA, and when I search for Atlanta Small Business Development Center, this is what shows up.
+For example, we live in Atlanta GA, and when we search for Atlanta Small Business Development Center, this is what shows up.

 Now, let’s move on to the second tactic, which involves locating your local Economic Development Authority.

 Most cities or counties have economic development centers.
 In short, these centers want to create better opportunities for people in their communities.